Learn NinjaScript: Booleans, If Statements, and Conditions

 return Close[0] > EMA(period)[0];

-is like a timeline of Boolean values.
-It lets you track whether a condition was true or false on every bar in your chart, and access that history just like you would with Close[1]
+A Series<bool> is like a timeline of Boolean values.
+It lets you track whether a condition was true or false on every bar in your chart, and access that history just like you would with Close[1], High[3], etc.

 Start by declaring it at the class level: